A real approach to International online dating, so you do not scam yourself.

 5. Relationships don’t last

 Did you know that 90% of all people who use International dating sites spending their money online have never visited the country where the women they chat with lives?
 According to research conducted at Michigan State University, relationships that start out online, are 28% more likely to break down in their first year, than relationships where the couples first met face-to-face.
 And it gets worse.
 Couples who met online are nearly three times as likely to get divorced than couples that met face-to-face.
-It should not be a surprising fact: human relationships, as the name says, are physically human and there's no other way around.
-Unless in the near future we become able to download a wife or marry remotely as a digital product.
+It should not be a surprising fact: human relationships, as the name says, are physically human, and there's no other way around.
+Unless shortly, we become able to download a wife or marry remotely as a digital product.

 However, it isn’t all misery and woe.
 Not everything is lost; the overwhelming majority of romantic relationships still begin offline.
 I do not mind that you are one of that 50 % who grabs the smartphone immediately after waking up and spend 80% of your social media time talking to her on Facebook after meeting her in-person while living the real life.